LRSORRENTI/YouTube-MP3-Converter/README.md

 ## Legal Note

 **This application is intended for personal use and educational purposes.
-It is your responsibility to respect YouTube's Terms of Service and the copyright of content creators.**
+It's your responsibility to respect YouTube's Terms of Service and the copyright of content creators.**

 ## Contributing